Jatropha integerrima is a perennial evergreen shrub from the genus Jatropha and is often trained to grow as a small

 Some other species of Jatropha are invasive in the state of Florida and other tropical settings.

 Suggested Uses for Firecracker Tree

-Jatropha is a very versatile plant which does well in groupings or as specimen plants in hardiness zones 9B through 11.
+Jatropha from the family Euphorbiaceae is a very versatile plant which does well in groupings or as specimen plants in hardiness zones 9B through 11.

 Keep it as a summer annual or a patio container tree in colder locations.